juce-framework/JUCE/docs/CMake API.md

     hosting plugins.
 Using this parameter should be preferred over using `target_compile_definitions` to manually set the `JUCE_PLUGINHOST_AU` preprocessor definition.

+- `USE_LEGACY_COMPATIBILITY_PLUGIN_CODE`
+  - May be either TRUE or FALSE (defaults to FALSE).
+If TRUE, will override the value of the preprocessor definition "JucePlugin_ManufacturerCode" with the hex equivalent of "proj".
+This option exists to maintain compatiblity with a previous, buggy version of JUCE's CMake support which mishandled the manufacturer code property.
+Most projects should leave this option set to its default value.

 - `COPY_PLUGIN_AFTER_BUILD`
   - Whether or not to install the plugin to the current system after building.
 False by default.
     If you want all of the plugins in a subdirectory to be installed automatically after building,